haagahelia/siba-fe/README.md

 ## About the project

+Copyrights reserved.
 This Project is collaborative work, which aims at building an information system that makes it possible to calculate and optimize teaching space and equipment usage for different lessons.

 <p align="right">(<a href="#top">back to top</a>)</p>